benmneb/veganise.it/README.md

     No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Note:

-    This is a human-readable summary of (and not a substitute for) the license.
+This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by-nc/4.0/legalcode).